Aljazeera Publishing: Al Jazeera Magazine

 Since 1996 no more anti Saudi Arabian stories appeared in any of Al Jazeera Publishing titles, rather the attention appeared to have turned against the Qatari ruling family with a string of hostile articles such as "Egypt arrests Qatari prince over illegal car race", "Qatari prince convicted of abusing girls", "First church in Muslim Qatar risks backlash" and "Qatar finances sports centre in Israel".

-In March 2011 Al Jazeera TV Channel acquired Aljazeera.com and redirected to the website of Al Jazeera English.

-Aljazeera.com is, since March 2011, the main address for the Al Jazeera English website.
-The domain name was acquired by Al Jazeera Media Network in March 2011 from Aljazeera Publishing, a Dubai-based media company which owned the separate Al Jazeera Magazine, after a long-running domain name dispute between the two entities.

 History of Al Jazeera Magazine

 Until March 2011, aljazeera.com was an English language website for Al Jazeera Magazine, which was unrelated to the Arabic satellite TV channel Al Jazeera and Al Jazeera English; the latter operated websites in both Arabic (www.aljazeera.net) and English (english.aljazeera.net).
 It was also unrelated to Al Jazirah Newspaper of Saudi Arabia.
 According to Alexa, there were fewer visitors to aljazeera.com in comparison to aljazeera.net.
 The former website was operated by Aljazeera Publishing, described as an "independent media organisation."